Skip to content

 Context()

-Returns the standard Go context.Context.
+Returns Go standard context.Context.
 Used for request cancellation, timeouts, and value passing.

 go